 Back to jobs

-Product Engineer (Experienced) - Scheduling
+Software Engineer - Scheduling

 Assembled is building software to transform and elevate customer support teams, which often represent 20-50% of the people at a company.
 Our workforce management platform helps some of the fastest-growing, most innovative companies in the world—including Stripe, Etsy, and Robinhood—to schedule, forecast, and organize their support teams.
 We’ve raised $70m in funding from the likes of NEA, Emergence Capital, and Stripe itself.
 You’ll be joining a special group of people who learned the ropes at companies like Stripe, Google, Atlassian, Twitter, Airbnb, Looker, NEA, Bain, and more.